 Water reservoir: Very few things can cramp your coffee-making process like refilling your water container every time you're craving a cup of Joe.
 Fortunately, many single-serve coffee makers have large water reservoirs that can make a few cups of coffee before you need to refill it.
 While a small water reservoir may not be a deal-breaker, it's something to keep in mind when you're looking for the best bang for your buck.

 Capsules or coffee: When selecting the machine, know the type of coffee pods you'll likely need to keep in stock, or if you can use your own ground coffee.
 While ground coffee usually tastes better (and is better for you), pods offer an easy, mess-free way to enjoy a cup of coffee with minimal thought. .
 There is no right or wrong answer.
 At the end of the day, it all boils down to personal preference.

-It seems like Keurig's K-Cups are almost universal at this point, compatible with 3rd party brewers like Cusinart, Chefman, Mueller and more.
-After normal ground coffee, K-Cups offers some of the most variety in terms of coffee options from Dunkin to more specialty flavors.
-There's also a Keurig attachment that lets you fill with your own coffee.
-Meanwhile, Nespresso uses it own Vertuo or Original line capsules, as does illy.
+It seems like Keurig's K-Cups are almost universal at this point, compatible with 3rd party brewers like Cuisinart, Chefman, Mueller, and more.
+After normal ground coffee, K-Cups offers some of the most variety in terms of coffee options from Dunkin' to more specialty flavors.
+There's also a Keurig reusable K-cup that lets you fill with your own coffee.
+Meanwhile, Nespresso uses its own Vertuo or Original line capsules, as does illy that are only compatible with their respective machines.
 And, if you've been concerned about sustainability, all parties, from Keurig, Nespresso, and illy have created recyclable pods, it's just up to you now to dispose of them properly.